alpbeyazgul/alpbeyazgul/README.md

 ### Hi there 👋

-My name is alp beyazgül I have been serving in the web software and web design industry since 2010.
+My name is Alp Beyazgül.
+I have been serving in the web software and web design industry since 2010.
 I have a digital media agency called Beyazgül Group.
 This company provides corporate and professional web design, seo, and digital advertising services.

-I have a personal blog site called alpbeyazgul.com.
+I have a personal blog site called www.alpbeyazgul.com.
 You can visit a platform that includes web design lessons, tips and tricks, cyber security, technology, life, suggestions and advice.

 <!--
 **alpbeyazgul/alpbeyazgul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.